-Perhaps the first really practical achievement in this direction was the Cierva Autogiro in 1923 (Fig. 6C).
-Although often described as such, the Autogiro was not a helicopter, but a gyroplane, and a gyroplane differs from a helicopter in one vital particular in that, whereas in a helicopter the wings or blades are rotated by the power of the main engine, in a gyroplane the rotating wings are not driven except by the action of the air upon them, and this in turn is caused by the forward or downward air speed of the aircraft.
+Perhaps the first really practical achievement in this direction was the Cierva Autogiro in 1923 The Autogiro was not a helicopter, but a gyroplane, and a gyroplane differs from a helicopter in one vital particular in that, whereas in a helicopter the wings or blades are rotated by the power of the main engine, in a gyroplane the rotating wings are not driven except by the action of the air upon them, and this in turn is caused by the forward or downward air speed of the aircraft.
 Thus forward speed is necessary in a gyroplane, just as it is in a conventional aeroplane and, as in the latter, it is provided by the thrust of an ordinary engine and propeller.
-What then was the secret of the success of the original Autogiro in obtaining such remarkably low landing speeds?
+A modern gyroplane is shown in Fig. 6C (top).